stinefm/relsad/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `stinetwork` for local development.
+Here's how to set up `relsad` for local development.

-1. Fork the `stinetwork` repo on GitHub.
+1. Fork the `relsad` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/stinetwork.git
+    $ git clone git@github.com:your_name_here/relsad.git

 3. Install your local copy (it is recommended to do this with a virtual environment).
 The method of installation will depend on the packaging library being used.
-   For example, if `setuptools` is being used (a setup.py file is present), install stinetwork with:
+   For example, if `setuptools` is being used (a setup.py file is present), install relsad with:

    .. code-block:: console

        $ python setup.py install

-   If `poetry` is being used (poetry.lock and pyproject.toml files are present), install stinetwork with:
+   If `poetry` is being used (poetry.lock and pyproject.toml files are present), install relsad with:

    .. code-block:: console